4 Investment Research Insights AI Uncovered About Inflation

 The Walt Disney Company – Q3 Earnings – 10Q

-In November 2019, the Company launched Disney+, a subscription-based DTC streaming service with Disney, Pixar, Marvel, Star Wars, and National Geographic branded programming in the U.S. and four other countries and has expanded to select Western European countries in the Spring of 2020.
-In addition, in April 2020, our India Hotstar service was converted to Disney+ Hotstar, and in June 2020, current subscribers of the Disney Deluxe service in Japan were converted to Disney+.
-Further launches are planned for Latin America in the fall of 2020 and Europe and various Asia-Pacific territories throughout calendar 2020 and calendar 2021.
+In November 2019, the Company launched Disney+, a subscription based DTC streaming service with Disney, Pixar, Marvel, Star Wars and National Geographic branded programming in the U.S. and four other countries and has expanded to select Western European countries in the Spring of 2020.
+In April 2020, our India Hotstar service was converted to Disney+ Hotstar, and in June 2020, current subscribers of the Disney Deluxe service in Japan were converted to Disney+.
+Further launches are planned for Latin America in the fall of 2020, and Europe and various Asia-Pacific territories throughout calendar 2020 and calendar 2021.

 Hulu

-On May 13, 2019, the Company entered into a put/call agreement with NBC Universal (NBCU) that provided the Company with complete operational control of Hulu.
-Under the contract, beginning in January 2024, NBCU has the option to require the Company to purchase NBCU’s approximately 33 % interest in Hulu.
-The Company has the opportunity to need NBCU to sell its interest in Hulu, based on NBC’s equity ownership percentage of the greater of Hulu’s then fair value of $ 27.5 billion.
+On May 13, 2019, the Company entered into a put/call agreement with NBC Universal (NBCU) that provided the Company with full operational control of Hulu.
+Under the agreement, beginning in January 2024, NBCU has the option to require the Company to purchase NBCU’s approximately 33 % interest in Hulu and the Company has the option to require NBCU to sell its interest in Hulu, based on NBCU’s equity ownership percentage of the greater of Hulu’s then fair value or $ 27.5 billion.

-NBC’s interest will generally not be allocated its portion of Hulu’s losses as the redeemable noncontrolling interest is required to be carried at a minimum value.
+NBCU’s interest will generally not be allocated its portion of Hulu’s losses as the redeemable noncontrolling interest is required to be carried at a minimum value.
 The minimum value is equal to the fair value as of the May 13, 2019 agreement date accreted to the January 2024 redemption value.
-Accordingly, on June 27, 2020, NBCU’s interest in Hulu is recorded in the Company’s financial statements at $ 8.1 billion.
+At June 27, 2020, NBCU’s interest in Hulu is recorded in the Company’s financial statements at $ 8.1 billion.

 ESPN+

-The average monthly revenue per paid subscriber for ESPN+ decreased from $5.33 to $4.18 due to the introduction of a bundled subscription package offering of Disney+, ESPN+, and Hulu beginning in November 2019 and lower per-subscriber advertising revenue.
-In addition, the bundled offering has a lower retail price than the aggregate standalone retail prices of the individual services.
+The average monthly revenue per paid subscriber for ESPN+ decreased from $5.33 to $4.18 due to the introduction of a bundled subscription package offering of Disney+, ESPN+ and Hulu beginning in November 2019 and lower per-subscriber advertising revenue.
+The bundled offering has a lower retail price than the aggregate standalone retail prices of the individual services.

 Amazon (Amazon Prime)